maxenceng/home-lab/README.md

 # ./scripts/sed.sh # Replaces your variables for Tailscale proxy and VPN setup
 # ./rancher/setup.sh # Installs Rancher
 # ./monitoring/setup.sh # Starts Prometheus & Grafana
+# kubectl apply -k config # Prepares the configuration for the cluster
+# kubectl config set-context --current --namespace=dev # Sets the default namespace to dev where our applications will be
+# kubectl apply -k postgres # Adds Postgres to the cluster
 # ./scripts/start.sh # Deploys all the applications on the cluster thanks to Helm using the chart configured for everything in the common folder

 ```